 - 1. Expand our current 3rd- and 4th-year TMM program to a full four-year Bachelor program - 2.
 Create master's programs in public health, in medical education in French, and in anatomical sciences education - 3.
 Develop the first and only doctorate of pharmacy (PharmD) program in French outside of Québec and create a bilingual professional program leading to an undergraduate degree in paramedicine - 4.
-Adapt our Continuing Professional Development program to support physician practice education - 5.
-Expand our graduate programs with an interdisciplinary stream in medical sciences across basic biomedical sciences and clinical and translational research ducation
+Adapt our Continuing Professional Development program to support physician practice improvement, as well as faculty development in support of competency-based medical education - 5.
+Expand our graduate programs with an interdisciplinary stream in medical sciences across basic biomedical sciences and clinical and translational research